A continuous/discrete fractional Noether's theorem: A discrete fractional Noether's theorem

 \begin{theorem}[Discrete classical Noether's theorem] Let $L$ be a Lagrangian $\Delta^1_-$-invariant under the action of a one parameter group of diffeomorphisms $\Phi = \{ \phi (s,\cdot) \}_{s \in \R}$.
-Then, the following equality holds for any solutions $Q$ of {\rm (EL${}^1_h$)}:
+Then, the following equality holds for any solution $Q$ of {\rm (EL${}^1_h$)}:

 \end{theorem}